retrogamecorps/GKD-Pixel-MinUI-Addons/README.md

 ## Final Notes

 - Special thanks to <a href="https://github.com/shauninman/MinUI">MinUI</a> developer <a href="https://github.com/shauninman">shauninman</a> for the tips on how to get this all set up, and for the "Revert Stock" pak file.
+- Special thanks to <a href="https://github.com/game-de-it">game-de-it</a> for the Fake08 core within their <a href="https://github.com/game-de-it/GKDpixel_StockOS_v2">GKD Pixel StockOSv2 project</a>.
-- You can create similar paks for other standalone emulators available on the GKD Pixel, such as DOSBox, EasyRPG, Java, Flash, OpenBOR, and so on.
+- You can create similar MinUI paks for other standalone emulators available on the GKD Pixel, such as DOSBox, EasyRPG, Java, Flash, OpenBOR, and so on.
 To do so, go to the Emus folder and simply copy one of the other paks from this repo and change the third line in its launch.sh file to match the standalone OPK (minus the .opk file extension).
 You can find the standalone apps in /media/data/apps/ (you will need to read a Linux file system, or use the MinUI "Files" tool available in its "Extras" package).
 Here are the names of the standalone emulators in my stock test card:
 - - dosbox-v11.opk
   - easyrpg-test.opk
   - Flash.opk
   - gkdmini_java.opk
   - OpenBOR.opk
 - After making the requisite .pak within the Emus folder, make a corresponding ROMs folder within the Roms section and make sure it features the pak name in parenthesis.
 For example, if you make a DOSBox pak and name it DOS.pak, name your ROMs folder something like MS-DOS (DOS).
 - You could also launch OPKs on their own if you place them in the Tools folder and follow the coding for those launch.sh files.
 This will be good for standalone emulators that don't directly launch a game (like XMAME), or the standalone ports that are included on the GKD Pixel (like SORR).
+- If you're feeling really squirrely, you could see if these <a href="https://github.com/game-de-it/GKDpixel_StockOS_v2/tree/main/retroarch/.retroarch/cores">libretro cores</a> work within MinUI's interface.
+You'll want to follow the same file and folder structure as what you can find in MinUI's "Emus/gkdpixel" folder.
+Try it out, tinkering is fun!
+You might get DOOM working.
+I was also able to get MAME 2003 Plus working, but the performance was terrible.